JackStrabala/uncle-joes-api/README.md

 ## Team
 This project is being developed as part of a course project using a separate backend and frontend repository structure.

 # committing for submission requirement.
-Ethan
+Ethan, Hussain